University of South China: Rankings and reputation

-University of South China was ranked 401th in Asia, 401th globally among young universities and 1001th in the world among all universities according to the Times Higher Education World University Rankings.
+The University of South China was ranked 401th in Asia, 401th globally among young universities and 1001th in the world among all universities according to the Times Higher Education World University Rankings.
 It was ranked 1001+ globally in "Engineering and Technology", 1001+ in "Physical Science", 601+ in "Life Science", and 601+ in "Clinical, pre-clinical and Health" by the Times Higher Education Rankings by Subjects.

 Nature Index

-Nature Index tracks the affiliations of high-quality scientific articles and presents research outputs by institution and country on monthly basis.
+Nature Index tracks the affiliations of high-quality scientific articles and presents research outputs by institution and country on a monthly basis.

 Times Higher Education (THE)

 CUAA (Chinese Universities Alumni Association)

 Universities Ranking of China released by CUAA (Chinese Universities Alumni Association, Chinese: 中国校友会网) is one of the most foremost domestic university rankings in China.